 On September 12, 2019, AL Global Services, LLC ("Alpha Lobo") filed a second amended third-party petition against the Company in an action styled Jim Jorrie v.
 Craig Charles, Julian Calderas, Jr., and AL Global Services, LLC v.
 Jim Jorrie v.
 Cobra Acquisitions LLC v.
 ESPADA Logistics & Security Group, LLC, ESPADA Caribbean LLC, Arty Straehla, Ken Kinsey, Jennifer Jorrie, and Mammoth Energy Services, Inc., in the 57th Judicial District in Bexar County, Texas.
 The petition alleges that the Company should be held vicariously liable under alter ego, agency and respondeat superior theories for Alpha Lobo's alleged claims against Cobra and Arty Straehla for aiding and abetting, knowing participation in and conspiracy to breach fiduciary duty in connection with Cobra's execution of an agreement with ESPADA Caribbean, LLC for security services related to Cobra's work in Puerto Rico.
 The trial court granted Cobra, Mammoth and Straehla's motion to compel Alpha Lobo's claims against them to arbitration.
 However, Alpha Lobo has not yet brought its claims in arbitration.
 Instead, on March 22, 2022, Alpha Lobo filed a Petition for Writ of Mandamus in the Fourth Court of Appeals, San Antonio, Texas, seeking to overturn the order compelling arbitration.
 The appellate court denied the Mandamus on May 4, 2022, without requesting a response.
 On June 28, 2022, Alpha Lobo filed a Petition for Writ of Mandamus in the Texas Supreme Court, seeking to overturn the order compelling arbitration.
-The Texas Supreme Court denied the Mandamus on August 5, 2022, without requesting a response.
-Alpha Lobo has not yet brought its claims in arbitration.
 The Company believes these claims are without merit and will vigorously defend the action.
 However, at this time, the Company is not able to predict the outcome of this lawsuit or whether it will have a material impact on the Company's business, financial condition, results of operations or cash flows.
-Additionally, there was a parallel arbitration proceeding in which certain Defendants were seeki
+Additionally, there was a parallel arbitration proceeding in which certain Defendants were seeking a declaratory judgment regarding Cobra's rights to terminate the Alpha Lobo contract and enter into a new contract with a third-party.
+On June 24, 20